Sous vide

 • 50 g apple syrup

-1. Get everything ready: Take a pan or a sous vide container and fill it with warm water.
-Set the sous vide device to 58 °C and let the water heat up.
+Take a pan or sous vide container and fill it with warm water.
+Set the sous vide appliance to 58°C (136°F) and let the water heat up.

-2. Pack the veal sucade: Cut the veal sucade in 2 equal pieces and put it together with the olive oil in the sous vide bags.
-Place the bag in the water bath and set the timer to 24 hours.
+Cut the veal steak into two equal pieces and place them in the sous vide bags along with the olive oil.
+Place the bag in the water bath and set the timer for 24 hours.

-3. Make the lacquer: Bring the veal stock to the boil and then add the ginger, apple syrup and orange juice and let it reduce to a syrupy consistency.
+Bring the veal stock to a boil, then add the ginger, apple syrup, and orange juice.
+Reduce until thick and syrupy.
 Season the lacquer with salt and pepper.

-4. Glaze the meat: Let the sukade cool and cut the veal sukade into equal slices.
-Then fry the sukade in the pan with some butter.
-Fry the sukade until golden brown and add the sauce to the pan.
-Make sure the sauce is well coated around the meat.
+Let the veal steak cool and cut it into even slices.
+Then pan-fry the steak in a little butter.
+Brown the steak until golden brown and add the sauce to the pan.
+Make sure the sauce coats the meat well.

 [product=sous-vide-bak-met-lid]